nixcodeit/nixcode-ai/README.md

 - `apps/nixcode-cli`: The main CLI application
 - `libs/llm_sdk`: SDK for interacting with LLM providers
-- `libs/nixcode`: Core library with tools and utilities
+- `libs/nixcode`: Core library with tools, utilities, and event system
 - `libs/nixcode-macros`: Procedural macros for the project

 ## Usage